 To know if a server belongs to Rocket.Chat cloud, please contact us, use the aforementioned server lookup or use domain information systems.

 When someone registers an account at our community server, hosted at https://open.rocket.chat, we ask for a name, an e-mail and a password, and they have to verify their e-mail address.
 Rocket.Chat does not monitor any public or private channels activities other than for the company's own use, such as the #general, #support and #dev public channels.

 We do not keep a log of IPs.

 When someone signs up for a Rocket.Chat Cloud server, we ask for a name, e-mail, workspace name and domain they'd like to use.
 The e-mail is then verified before the server is deployed.
-Every message and file sent is stored within Rocket.Chat cloud servers and databases hosted with a third party hosting provider.
+Every message and file sent is stored within Rocket.Chat cloud servers and databases are hosted with a third-party hosting provider.
 Rocket.Chat does not actively scan the content activity in Cloud servers.